Changshu Jiangsu, China Travel Guide

 Changshu is commonly seen as a safe city with low violent crime rates.
 Small-time crime like theft from pockets can occur in crowded areas.
 Remain aware of your surroundings.

-While Changshu is not on the coast, it can experience indirect typhoon effects from July to September, bringing heavy rainfall and strong winds.
+While Changshu is not on the coast, it might experience indirect typhoon effects from July to September, bringing heavy precipitation and strong winds.
 Localized urban flooding is possible during heavy rains.

 July-September: heavy rainfall, strong winds.
 Monitor local weather reports.